bobsanjo/PRIV/ara_a2w_implementation_guide.md

 - - - To support redirects for source registrations, Chrome will follow the redirects and call the [web context APIs](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web#changes-apps) for each redirect hop.
     - The remainder of the [source registration](https://developer.android.com/design-for-safety/privacy-sandbox/guides/attribution#register-attribution) remains the same.

-1. The ad tech in the advertiserís app registers a trigger with the Android attribution reporting API:
+1. The ad tech in the advertiser‚Äôs app registers a trigger with the Android attribution reporting API:
     - For triggers that occur in apps, the apps [register triggers](https://developer.android.com/design-for-safety/privacy-sandbox/attribution#register-trigger) with the Android attribution reporting API as normal.

 ## Campaigns that have both app and web potential destinations

 - Setting up dual destinations
-  - Some campaigns may be set up to convert in either the advertiserís app or on the advertiserís web page depending on various factors such as if the user has the app installed.
+  - Some campaigns may be set up to convert in either the advertiser‚Äôs app or on the advertiser‚Äôs web page depending on various factors such as if the user has the app installed.
   - In these cases, both an app and web destination can be specified in the respective parameters
-    - App destination should be in the ìdestinationî field
+    - App destination should be in the ‚Äúdestination‚Äù field
-    - Web destination should be in the ìweb_destinationî field
+    - Web destination should be in the ‚Äúweb_destination‚Äù field

 ```
 Attribution-Reporting-Register-Source {